3rawkz/nasdaq_scraper/README.md

 -------------------------------------------------------------------------------------------------------
 1) Open the command prompt

-2) Go to the project’s top level nasdaq directory and run this command: scrapy crawl news the_name_of_the_file.csv
+2) Go to the project’s top level "nasdaq" directory and run this command: scrapy crawl news the_name_of_the_file.csv

 Now, you get the news of stocks and mutual funds from nasdaq website sorted by date.